VY SANCTUARY PUNTA XEN

 Orientation that honors the sun and the earth

-We do not follow a single axis—we open to all directions.
+We do not follow a single axis—we are open to all directions.
 Every space at VY Sanctuary receives air and light from the four cardinal points, welcoming the day from wherever it enters, embracing the night without resistance.
 We align ourselves with natural rhythms, letting the sun and wind guide our way.

 Fusion with the living world